midweste/zfs-simple-backup-restore/README.md

  • Requires root for zfs commands and permissions to write/read mount points.
  • Rate limiting requires pv(1) to be installed on the system.
  • All backups are gzip compressed (.gz), using pigz if available.
+ • This tool is optimized for its own backup chain structure - while it can restore gzipped ZFS streams, it's not recommended for general-purpose use with external backups.
  • Always test restores periodically!

 CRON JOB EXAMPLES: